-Indicate the li Letter Card.
-Say: This is the letter li.
+Indicate Letter Card Ii.
+Say: This is the letter Ii.
 (Children repeat, I.) One I is uppercase and one i is lowercase, but both letters are li.
 The letter li stands for /i/ (i sound).
 Each time I touch the letter Ii, say /i/.
 (Touch the Letter Card several times, quickly and slowly as children say /i/.)

-Say: Let's sky write uppercase I. (Demonstrate) Now, let's sky write lowercase i.
-(Demonstrate) Now, find a partner.
+Say: Let's skywrite uppercase I. (demonstrate) Now, let's skywrite lowercase i. (demonstrate) Now, find a partner.
 (Children find partners.)
 Take turns and use your finger to write uppercase I on your partner's back.
 After they have done this several times say: Now write lowercase i.